JLF FIRM ARTICLES AND NEWS

 The minute a party make the conscious decision to flee the scene of an accident, even if there were no injuries to the other person, that party has escalated the ramifications of their actions.
 There are four different things that can happen to someone they flee the scene of an accident: criminal charges, civil penalties, loss of their license and insurance cancellation.

 Criminal Charges – This is because while the penalties vary from state to state, most states classify a hit and run as a felony and that can result in a period of incarceration of at least one year in prison and pay a hefty fine.
 The criminal penalties can be substantial, up to 15 years in prison and the potential fines can range between $5000 and $25000.

 Civil Penalties – On top of the criminal penalties a person who is guilty of a hit and run could also face a trial in a civil court and the potential damages could be very costly.
 The victim has the right to recover money for medical expenses, property damages and lost wages.
 In some jurisdictions the monetary compensation may automatically be tripled (referred to as treble damages).

 Loss of their license – In the case of a hit and run a person faces the potential of a permanent revocation of their driver’s license after receiving a guilty verdict.
 Moreover, it does not matter if it is a felony or misdemeanor.
 Many states set the loss of driving privileges at 6 months and other states, depending on the severity of the circumstances a person could lose their license for 3 years.

 Car Insurance Cancellation – Last but not least, many insurance companies will automatically cancel the insurance policy for anyone who has been convicted of a hit and run.

-If you are the victim of a hit and run accident and would like to speak with an attorney about your rights, please call us at (562) 418-6880.
+If you are the victim of a hit and run accident and would like to speak with a personal injury attorney about your rights, please call us at (562) 222-3067.
 All consultations are free.
 The above-mentioned is not to be construed as legal advice.